thindil/steamsky/bin/doc/MODDING.md

   current story even location on map.
 Optional.
 - Key `OverloadedIcon`: Hexadecimal number on UTF-8 character used to show warning about overloaded ship.
 Optional.
+- Key `CheckButtonUnchecked`: name of image file used as a unchecked button (for example, in crew member inventory).
+- Key `CheckButtonChecked`: name of image file used as a checked button (for example, in crew member inventory).

 ## Debugging
 If you want test your changes, you may run game in debug mode.
 In this mode